We can't find the internet

 Governments should tax capital, not labor, as AI makes human work less central to the economy

-21 opinions
+28 opinions

-For (19)Mark WarnerU.S.
-Senator from Virginia; former Governor of Virginia; Vice Chairman of the Senate Intelligence Committeevotes For and says:We need to extract a pound of flesh from these data centers. [...]
-I've thought for a long time there's an obligation from the industry to help figure this out and help pay for it. [...]
-The easiest place to extract the pound of flesh is probably goi... more Unverified source (2026)DelegateChoose a list of delegatesto vote as the majority of them.Unless you vote directly.Abstain (1)Sam AltmanCEO at OpenAIabstains and says:Capitalism has also depended on somewhat of a power balance between labor and capital, but if it's hard in many of our current jobs to outwork a GPU, then that changes. [...]
-If there was an easy consensus answer, we'd have done it by now, so I don't... more Unverified source (2026)DelegateChoose a list of delegatesto vote as the majority of them.Unless you vote directly.Against (1)Lawrence SummersFormer U.S. Secretary of the Treasury; President Emeritus of Harvard University; economistvotes Against and says:Why pick on robots? [...]
-I don't think simply trying to resist or stop technology is a viable strategy.
-I don't think it would be a viable strategy if it was adoptable on a global basis, but it's even less viable for a single country in internationa... more Unverified source (2017)DelegateChoose a list of delegatesto vote as the majority of them.Unless you vote directly. -
+For (25)Simon JohnsonNobel laureate economist; MIT Sloan professor; former IMF chief economist; co-author of Power and Progressvotes For and says:The tax code in the US and many other countries places a heavier burden on firms that hire labor than on those that invest in algorithms to automate work. [...]
+Policymakers should aim to create a more symmetric tax structure, equalizing marginal tax... more Unverified source (2026)DelegateChoose a list of delegatesto vote as the majority of them.Unless you vote directly.Abstain (1)Sam AltmanCEO at OpenAIabstains and says:Capitalism has also depended on somewhat of a power balance between labor and capital, but if it's hard in many of our current jobs to outwork a GPU, then that changes. [...]
+If there was an easy consensus answer, we'd have done it by now, so I don't... more Unverified source (2026)DelegateChoose a list of delegatesto vote as the majority of them.Unless you vote directly.Against (2)Tyler CowenProfessor of Economics, George Mason University & author of Average is Overvotes Against and says:I think quality homes in good locations will be extremely valuable.
+Those could be taxed more.
+You could call that a wealth tax, but arguably it is closer to a "housing services tax". [...]
+You could put higher consumption taxes on items the wealthy ... more Unverified source (2026)DelegateChoose a list of delegatesto vote as the majority of them.Unless you vote directly. -

 AI will create more jobs than it destroys

-66 opinions
+71 opinions

 Implement a universal basic income

-231 opinions
+230 opinions

-For (124)Ioana MarinescuEconomist and Associate Professor at the University of Pennsylvania School of Social Policy & Practicevotes For and says:Having an unconditional series of payments from universal basic income would be an effective safety net for unemployed individuals. [...]
+For (123)Ioana MarinescuEconomist and Associate Professor at the University of Pennsylvania School of Social Policy & Practicevotes For and says:Having an unconditional series of payments from universal basic income would be an effective safety net for unemployed individuals. [...]
 Essentially, I'm worried that people who benefit from AI, after the fact, are going to say, 'Well, why do we hav... more Unverified source (2026)DelegateChoose a list of delegatesto vote as the majority of them.Unless you vote directly.Abstain (3)Eliezer YudkowskyAI researcher and writerabstains and says:I'm skeptical that Universal Basic Income can get rid of grinding poverty, since somehow humanity's 100-fold productivity increase (since the days of agriculture) didn't eliminate poverty.
 Verified source (2017)DelegateChoose a list of delegatesto vote as the majority of them.Unless you vote directly.Against (104)David AutorMIT labor economist; Ford Professor of Economics; leading researcher on technology and employmentvotes Against and says:Although I do not at all like the idea of universal basic income because I don't think it solves many problems, and I think it creates others, I do like the idea of what some people call universal basic wealth where people are granted the endowment o... more Unverified source (2026)DelegateChoose a list of delegatesto vote as the majority of them.Unless you vote directly. -

-[๐ช๐ธ Congreso, Feb 2026] Incentivizing AI adoption in companies to enhance workforce talent
+[πͺπΈ Congreso, Feb 2026] Incentivizing AI adoption in companies to enhance workforce talent

 13 opinions

 For (13)Jerry MoranU.S.
 Senator from Kansasvotes For and says:help small businesses utilize AI to meet their needs, expand and innovate.
 Combining these tools with a trained workforce will help make certain the United States is utilizing AI to grow our economy and bolster our world-class businesses.
-Unverified source (2024)DelegateChoose a list of delegatesto vote as the majority of them.Unless you vote directly. -
+Unverified source (2024)DelegateChoose a list of delegatesto vote as the majority of them.Unless you vote directly.